bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 ----------------

-In the :guilabel:`Web Server` step you enable and configure the web protocols of the |ivy-engine|.
+In the :guilabel:`Web Server` step you enable and configure the web protocols of the Axon Ivy Engine.
 Furthermore, you can customize the IP port bindings:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-webserver.png